Agustín Rossi

-Agustín Oscar "Chivo" Rossi (born 18 October 1959) is an Argentine Justicialist Party politician.
+Agustín Oscar Rossi (born 18 October 1959) is an Argentine Justicialist Party politician.
 Rossi has held a number of important political posts throughout his career, most notably as Minister of Defense during the presidencies of Cristina Fernández de Kirchner (2013–2015) and Alberto Fernández (2019–2021).

-He was also a National Deputy for his native Santa Fe, and served as leader of the Front for Victory parliamentary bloc in the lower house from 15 February of 2023 is the Chief of the Cabinet of Ministers of Alberto Fernandez.
+Rossi was a National Deputy for his native Santa Fe, and served as leader of the Front for Victory parliamentary bloc in the lower house.
+Since 15 February 2023, Rossi has been Chief of the Cabinet of Ministers to the incumbent president Alberto Fernandez.
+He was the running mate of Sergio Massa in the 2023 Argentine general election, seeking the vice presidency as part of the Union for the Homeland coalition until Massa lost to Javier Milei in runoff.

 Early life and education

 Rossi was born in Vera, a small city in the north of Santa Fe Province, where he spent his early youth.
 He moved to Rosario when he was 17 years old, and graduated as a civil engineer at the National University of Rosario.

 Political career

 Provincial career

 Rossi was a member of the Peronist University Youth in the 1970s, and joined the Justicialist Party in the 1980s.
-He elected to the Rosario Deliberative Council in 1987, but returned to his private practice in the 1991.
+He was elected to the Rosario Deliberative Council in 1987, but returned to his private practice in the 1991.
 He returned to politics in 2001, was elected to the Deliberative Council in 2002, and presided said body from 2004 to 2005.

 In the 2005 legislative elections he ran for a seat in the Lower House of Congress for the Front for Victory, the largest faction of the Justicialist Party, formed by supporters of President Néstor Kirchner.
 His campaign capitalized on, and was centered on gaining support for, the successful policies implemented by Kirchner on the national level; Rossi, who was not yet well known in the province, presented himself as "Kirchner's candidate."
 The Front for Victory party list headed by Rossi came in second (with 33% of votes) after the Socialist Party list headed by Hermes Binner (43%).